linkeddatacenter/kees/README.md

 _ABOX statements_, on the other hand, are related to instances of classes defined by TBOX statements.
 They possess a much more dynamic nature and are populated from datasets available on the web or through reasoning processes.

 Theorems within a knowledge graph can manifest as *rules* or *axioms*.
 A *rule* signifies a generalized inference that establishes a logical correlation between propositions.
 Conversely, an *axiom* embodies a rule accomplished through entailment that is inferred by the semantics of existing factual information.
+Axioms and rules can implement deductive and abductive reasoning.

 > KEES assumes that knowledge graph is implemented by a [SPARQL service ](https://www.w3.org/TR/sparql11-service-description) supporting the [SPARQL protocol](https://www.w3.org/TR/sparql11-protocol/)